-On October 15, 2012, Charter and Mr. Blackley entered into an employment agreement (the "Blackley Agreement").
-The Blackley Agreement provides that Mr. Blackley be employed in an executive capacity as Executive Vice President, Engineering and Information Technology with such responsibilities, duties and authority as are customary for such role.
-The Blackley Agreement provides that Mr. Blackley shall be employed at a base salary of \$475,000 per year, to be reviewed on an annual basis.
-Mr. Blackley is eligible to participate in the incentive bonus plan with a target bonus of up to 75% of his annual base salary.
+On February 20, 2013 Charter and Mr. Dykhouse entered into an amended and restated employment agreement (the "Dykhouse Agreement").
+The Dykhouse Agreement provides that Mr. Dykhouse shall be employed in an executive capacity as Executive Vice President, General Counsel and Corporate Secretary for a term expiring on December 31, 2015 with such responsibilities, duties and authority as are customary for such role, including, but not limited to, overall management responsibility for the legal functions of the Company.
+The Dykhouse Agreement provides that Mr. Dykhouse shall be employed at a current base salary of \$425,000 per year beginning February 20, 2013, to be reviewed on an annual basis.
+Mr. Dykhouse is eligible to participate in the incentive bonus plan with a target bonus of up to 75% of his annual base salary.
 He is also eligible to receive such other employee benefits as are generally made available to other senior executives.
-The Blackley Agreement contains a two-year non-compete provision and a two-year non-solicitation clause.
+The Dykhouse Agreement contains a two-year non-compete provision and a two-year non-solicitation clause.